-Here are a few snippets on “living in the South of France” in the month of May.
+Here are a few snippets on “Living in the South of France” in May.

 Lunch with friends

 Now that everyone who has been away from Uzès for the winter is back, meeting friends for lunch is a must for catching up.
-Even though there were eight of us, the little backstreet cafe, La Boca, was perfect for our Saturday get together.
+Even though there were eight of us, a little backstreet cafe was perfect for our Saturday get-together.

 Roman Games in Nimes

-Each May in nearby NImes, there is a historic reenactment staged in the ancient arena.
-It’s world class.
-The Great Roman Games are presented just as they were 2000 years ago — chariot races, gladiators, Roman dignitaries and all.
+Each May in nearby NImes, a historical reenactment is staged in the ancient arena.
+It’s world-class.
+The Great Roman Games were presented just as 2000 years ago — featuring chariot races, gladiators, and Roman dignitaries,

 Shopping at IKEA

 My new apartment in Uzès is far from furnished as I’d like it.
-Moving from “Rapunzel’s Tower” to my ground-level flat was harder than I thought.
-In just five years, I accumulated a lot of stuff that’s not going to fit.
+Moving from “Rapunzel’s Tower” to my ground-level flat was more complicated than I thought.
+In just five years, I accumulated much stuff that would not fit.
 Yet, I’m still shopping.

-Living in the south of France, I’ve learned the French love IKEA.
+Living in south France, I’ve learned the French love IKEA.
 I haven’t checked IKEA in the US lately, but the store in Avignon is different and better than any I’ve seen.
-Right now shelving and storage for my kitchen is my priority.
+Right now, shelving and storage for my kitchen is my priority.

-Interestingly, when you rent an apartment in France, it doesn’t always come equipped with a complete kitchen.
+Interestingly, renting an apartment in France doesn’t always come equipped with a complete kitchen.
 Sometimes there’s just a sink.
 Occasionally, there’s not even a sink.
 So renters have to create their own “cuisines.”
 You can take whatever you’ve bought with you to your next rental.

 The kitchen in my first apartment was tiny.
-It had a sink, a cooktop and little or no storage.
-The new kitchen has bottom cabinets, a cooktop and an exhaust fan.
-Anything else that I want in the space, I have to purchase and have installed.
-Fortunately IKEA has good designs and affordable prices on kitchen fittings.
-Now to find the time to get it done.
+It had a sink, a cooktop, and little or no storage.
+The new kitchen has bottom cabinets, a cooktop, and an exhaust fan.
+I have to purchase Anything else I want in the space and have it installed.
+Fortunately, IKEA has good designs and affordable prices on kitchen fittings.
+Now find the time to get it done.